-I launched this site on March 9, 2011 to educate athletes about injury and overtraining prevention and (natural) treatments as well as help them sort through various treatment therapies, fitness trends, claims, and products they are bombarded with every day so they can live longer, healthier, and fitter lives as well as become faster, stronger, and more powerful athletes.
+I launched this site in March 2011 to educate athletes about natural injury treatment and prevention.
+I also strive to assist athletes sort through various treatment therapies, fitness trends, claims, and products that they are bombarded with every day.
+The goal is to help every person live a longer, healthier and fitter life while becoming a faster, stronger and more efficient athlete.

 The Sock Doc “Disclaimer”

 Sock Doc is a thinking-person’s website.
-The views here are not your typical “the research says this” or “everybody does it this way”.
-Though I find a lot of research interesting, my research lab is my treatment room where everyday I get to see how individuals are functioning, or dysfunctioning, and how to correct and improve their health and fitness faster than most can comprehend.
+The views here are not your typical “the research says this” or “everybody does it this way” opinions that you will find on most sites.
+Although I find a lot of research interesting, my research lab is my treatment room.
+This is where, on a daily basis, I get to see how individuals are functioning or dysfunctioning, and determine how to correct and improve their health and fitness faster than most can comprehend.
 It’s 100% holistic.
-It’s mental and physical work; I’m not behind a desk recommending exercises or dietary changes based simply off what I read in a research publication, and I sure as hell am not offering expensive, problematic orthotics, useless stretching, or conventional therapies that don’t work.
-My expertise is figuring out WHY a person has a health issue and how to correct it and prevent it from happening again.
+It’s mental and physical work.
+I’m not behind a desk recommending exercises or dietary changes based on simply what I have read in a research publication, and I sure as hell am not offering expensive, problematic orthotics, useless stretching, or conventional therapies that don’t work.
+My expertise is figuring out WHY a person has a health issue, how to correct it and then prevent it from happening again.
 If you’re looking for the same-old type of treatments or advice, you’ve come to the wrong place.

 Why are you called the Sock Doc?